ticean/magento-bitcoin/README.md

 - Http/Https access to bitcoin (if bitcoind configured for https).
 - Generates a new bitcoin address for every order.
 - Provides bitcoin payment address to the customer on checkout.
+- Configurable setting to display a converted grand total on checkout.
+(Ex: Display grand total in USD.)

 Planned Features